Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Receiver Architectures and Achievable Rates

 \subsection{Analog Combining}

-The first architecture is Analog Combining, which is motivated by the fact that typically ADCs are considered as the most power-hungry receiver components.
+The first architecture is Analog Combining, which is motivated by the fact that typically ADCs are the most power-hungry receiver component.
 Therefore, in this architecture all multiple-antenna processing is performed in the analog domain to minimize power consumption.
-The architecture in Figure \ref{fig:AC} features one phase shifter per receive antenna and an analog signal adder; together, these devices implement analog beamforming and deliver a scalar combined signal to a one-dimensional RF and ADC chain.
+The architecture in Figure \ref{fig:AC} features one phase-shifter per receive antenna and an analog signal adder; together, these devices implement analog beamforming and deliver a scalar combined signal to a one-dimensional RF and ADC chain.

-The quantized received signal ${y}_q$ with analog combining at the receiver and digital beamforming at the transmitter is given by
+The quantized received signal $\textbf{y}_q$ with analog combining at the receiver and digital beamforming at the transmitter is given by